Do I pay foreign income tax if I’m a U.S. citizen working overseas?

 How much is the Foreign Earned Income Exclusion?

 The maximum foreign earned income exclusion amount is updated every year.
-In 2020, you’re able to exclude up to $107,600 of foreign earned income.
+For the 2021 tax year you can exclude up to $108,700 or even more if you incurred housing costs.
+(Exclusion is adjusted annually for inflation).
+For your 2022 tax filing, the maximum exclusion is $112,000 of foreign earned income.
 Married?
 The exclusion applies to each of you separately, so you each may qualify for the maximum amount unless only one of you works.

 Something to note is that the exclusion does not apply to passive income such as interest and dividends.